How To Brine Meat—The Ultimate Guide

 No, you don’t need sugar in brine; but you can add it to add a little sweetness to your recipe.
 Brown sugar can add a nice caramelly flavor to the meat.

-If you use spices in your brine recipe, bring the brine to a boil.
-This will help the flavors from the herbs and spices to infuse into the solution.
+Bring the brine to a boil if you use spices in your brine recipe.
+This will help the herbs and spices’ flavors infuse into the solution.

 Make sure to cool completely before adding meat.